bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/the-bitcoin-core-wallet.md

 Adam Jonas: 00:31:59

 It just feels like all the elements are there for the big use case, which I think continues to be lacking in the ecosystem.
-I know there's Sparrow and I know there's Spectre and there's some other solutions out there, Electrum of course, but a really nice multi-sig with hardware wallet integration, I think that would be a game changer.
+I know there's Sparrow and I know there's Specter and there's some other solutions out there, Electrum of course, but a really nice multi-sig with hardware wallet integration, I think that would be a game changer.

 Andrew Chow: 00:32:17